LLNL/shroud/docs/input.rst

 A field only applies to the type, enumeration, function, structure or class to which it belongs.
 It is not inherited.
-For example, *cxx_header* is a field which is used define the header file for class *Names*.
+For example, *cxx_header* is a field which is used to define the header file for class *Names*.
 Likewise, setting *library* within a class does not change the library name.